ExWhyZed00/Laptop-price-predictor/README.md

 This project is licensed under the MIT License – free to use and modify.

-📬 Contact 👤 Siddhartha Singh 📧 10mastergaming10@gmail.com 🔗 https://www.linkedin.com/in/siddhartha1010/
+📬 Contact 👤 Akansh Harlalka 📧 akanshharlalka@yahoo.com 🔗 https://www.linkedin.com/in/akansh-harlalka-4771b9275/